michele-personal/daymet_python_opendap_xarray/README.md

 # Toward Analysis Ready Data—Programmatically Discover, Access, and Subset Daymet V4 Data with Python and ArcGIS
-Notebooks from the NASA Earthdata webinar presented by ORNL DAAC in November 2021.

 **Author:** ORNL DAAC
 **Date:** August 31, 2021